 The best time for a Uganda trip is in February!
 Well, it’s because we traveled in February and everything fit like a puzzle.
 June to August and December to February is the dry season in the country.
 Common advice is that trekking is easier during that time, and torrential downpours will not threaten your itinerary.
 Read this post for advice on the weather and the best time.

 What most interesting about this experience was the planning process.
 Read this; this trip was entirely customized for us.
 Seriously!
 They assigned us a local expert, who, between calls and emails, laid down the whole experience of going on safari in the Pearl of Africa.
 We made our choices, and they made it happen for us with a few adjustments in our expectations.
-You, too, can customize your own experience in Uganda, that the beauty of this country.
+You, too, can customize your own experience in Uganda, that is the beauty of this country.
 One last piece of advice; stay longer, ease up into the destination, meet the people, taste something new, catch the tiny moments, and don’t forget to be present.
 Just go!

 Leave a comment, let me know what you think or ask me a question below.